sumn2u/annotate-lab/paper/paper.md

    ]
 }
 ```
 This tool also supports the [YOLO format](https://docs.ultralytics.com/datasets/detect/#ultralytics-yolo-format).
 A dataset of ripe and unripe tomatoes has been created and can be found on [Kaggle](https://www.kaggle.com/datasets/sumn2u/riped-and-unriped-tomato-dataset). \autoref{fig:annotated_tomatoes} shows the original and annotated tomatoes from that dataset.
+Besides this, it also selects the bounding box using the Segment Anything Model (SAM) \autoref{kirillov_segment_2023}.

 ![Annotated Tomatoes \label{fig:annotated_tomatoes}](./annotated_tomatoes.png)